Pizza Chicken – One pan, 5 ingredients!

 I also believe in easy recipes and eating them in January.
 And February…and March…and April…you get the point.
 Not only is this pizza baked chicken a five ingredient recipe, but it’s also made in only one pan.
 It’s ridiculously easy and it has become a quick go-to recipe in my home, and I know you’re going to feel the same way about it.

 About this Pizza Chicken:

-The sauce keeps the chicken nice and moist (sorry to use that word, but there’s no way around it).
-The cheese and pepperoni make this feel like a serious treat, but in reality it’s still pretty balanced, healthy eating.
+The sauce keeps the chicken juicy and flavorful.
+The cheese and pepperoni make this hot dish feel like a serious treat, but in reality it’s still pretty balanced, healthy eating.

 Make this Pizza Chicken your own:

 - Make it dairy-free: Umm…just leave the cheese off, k?